Skip to Main Content

 We are able to provide up to 2 consultations total (2 hours) to each student or faculty member.
 Consultations are provided on a first come, first served basis and are subject to librarian availability at the time of the request.

-For more information on what services the Library can provide to students and faculty working on knowledge synthesis projects and what is required of you before your first appointment, please read the Knowledge Synthesis Support Guideline (linked below) before booking an appointment.
+For more information on what services the Library can provide to students and faculty working on knowledge synthesis projects and what is required of you before your first appointment, please read the Knowledge Synthesis Support Guideline (linked below).

 What is a Systematic Review?